avajs/ava/readme.md

 });
 ```

+You must specify the callback function.

-### Todo-tests
+### Test placeholders ("todo")

-Todo-tests, like skip-tests, are shown in the output but are never run.
-They can be useful for planning future tests.
-Todo-tests require only a test title.
+You can use the `.todo` modifier when you're planning to write a test.
+Like skipped tests these placeholders are shown in the output.
+They only require a title; you cannot specify the callback function.

 ```js
 test.todo('will think about writing this later');